davidtchiu/davidtchiu.github.io/teaching/cs240/lab.express/index.md

   }
   ```

 - But that's only the start sequence.
-The Simone Web API also returns an answer key.
+The Simone Web API also returns an answer key when asked.
 Look again in the `req.query` object for the `cmd` query string.
-If `cmd` is `getSolution`, then it must also have a variable called `rounds` which is assigned to the number of rounds they wanted to play.
+This time, if `cmd` is `getSolution`, then it must also have a variable called `rounds` which is assigned to the number of rounds they wanted to play.
 Your code should return a JSON object where `type` is assigned `solution` and `key` is a random sequence of the given number of rounds.
 For instance, if I went to `http://yourServerIP:port/simone?cmd=getSolution&rounds=4` then I might expect the following in return.

   ```json
   {